CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/check-file/check-file-exists-block.md

 ### Error occurs whilst checking if the file exists

-If any error occurs whilst checking if a file exists at the specified [File Path][FilePath Property], the variable specified in the [File Exists][FileExists Property] property will be set to false.
+If any error occurs whilst checking if a file exists at the specified [File Path][FilePath Property], the variable specified in the [File Exists][FileExists Property] property will be set to `false`.

 ### User does not have necessary permissions to check if the file exists

-If the user the flow is executing as does not have permissions to check if a file exists at the specified [File Path][FilePath Property], the variable specified in the [File Exists][FileExists Property] property will be set to false.
+If the user the flow is executing as does not have permissions to check if a file exists at the specified [File Path][FilePath Property], the variable specified in the [File Exists][FileExists Property] property will be set to `false`.

 [FilePath Property]: {{< ref "#file-path" >}}
 [FileExists Property]: {{< ref "#file-exists" >}}